Stochastic Treatment Choice with Empirical Welfare Updating: Empirical illustration

 that are studied in that paper.

-To implement our procedure, we map prior earnings and education to the unit interval,\footnote{ We map each variable to the unit interval by dividing through by its maximum in the sample. \cite{Kitagawa2018a} also does this.
+To implement our procedure, we map prior earnings and education to the unit interval,\footnote{ We map each variable to the unit interval by dividing through by its maximum in the sample. \citet{Kitagawa2018a} also does this.
 Such a change of units is useful when the domain of one variable is much larger than the domain of another and the respective coefficients on the two variables reflect this.
-For instance, in our sample, every individual has between seven and 18 years of education, and no individual earned more than \$63,000 prior to the start of the intervention.} and calculate $H$ as outlined in \cref{WEIGHTSFORIMPLEMENTATION}.
-We perform this calculation without adjusting post-programme earnings by the average cost of JTPA assistance (\$774 per individual) for treated individuals.\footnote{ We adjust post-programme earnings by the average cost of JTPA assistance in \cref{SEC:EXTRAJPTA}} We then utilise a grid search approach over the parameters of the von Mises-Fisher distribution, specifying a reasonably fine grid over the unit sphere\footnote{ We design our grid so as to place an upper limit on the great-circle distance between any point on the sphere and its closest point on the grid.
+For instance, in our sample, every individual has between seven and 18 years of education, and no individual earned more than \$63,000 prior to the start of the intervention.} and calculate $H$ as outlined in \cref{EQ:WEIGHTSFORIMPLEMENTATION}.
+We perform this calculation without adjusting post-programme earnings by the average cost of JTPA assistance (\$774 per individual) for treated individuals.\footnote{ We adjust post-programme earnings by the average cost of JTPA assistance in an online appendix.} We then utilise a grid search approach over the parameters of the von Mises-Fisher distribution, specifying a reasonably fine grid over the unit sphere and over a finite subset of the reals.\footnote{ We design our grid so as to place an upper limit on the great-circle distance between any point on the sphere and its closest point on the grid.
 Our grid comprises a total of 10,116 directional vectors combined with a sequence of evenly-spaced concentrations on the $[0,5]$ interval.
-For reference, the surface area of the sphere is $4\pi$, which means that our grid has a density of approximately $0.001$.} and over a finite subset of the reals.
+For reference, the surface area of the sphere is $4\pi$, which means that our grid has a density of approximately $0.001$.}

-For each point on our grid, we draw 1,000 values of $\beta$ from the corresponding von Mises-Fisher distribution and approximate empirical welfare risk as per \cref{IMPLEMENTATION:REGRET}.
-We then substitute these values into \cref{IMPLEMENTATION:OBJECTIVE} to provide an estimate of the objective function.
+For each point on our grid, we draw 1,000 values of $\beta$ from the corresponding von Mises-Fisher distribution and approximate empirical welfare risk as per \cref{EQ:RISK-IMPLEMENTATION}.
+We then substitute these values into \cref{IMPLEMENTATION:OBJECTIVE2} to provide an estimate of the objective function.\footnote{ In \cref{IMPLEMENTATION:OBJECTIVE2}, given \cref{EMPIRICS:FCLASS} and its restriction of $\beta$ to the unit sphere, $\nu=1/2$ .
+More generally, maintaining our convention of defining $\mathscr{X}\in\mathbb{R}^{m-1}$ and adding to this vector a constant (i.e., an intercept), $\nu=m/2-1$.}